10nc0/BlueDream/docs/philosophy.md

 - **z** = intensity of craving/clinging (deviation)
 - **R** = whether the chain sustains (R → φ) or breaks (R ≠ φ)

-When R ≈ φ → the chain becomes self-sustaining without additional avijjā input — critical damping toward nibbāna-like equilibrium.
+When R ≈ φ → the chain reaches a sustainable ratio — *echoing* (but not claiming to be) nibbāna-like equilibrium.

-When R >> φ or R << φ → dukkha amplifies — birth/decay, sorrow, lamentation.
+When R >> φ or R << φ → unsustainability increases — *resonating with* (but not identical to) Buddhist descriptions of suffering.

 ### Not Māyā — Direct Perception